x7qiu/x7qiu.github.io/_posts/2018-06-02-python-data-model.md

 #=> [0]
 {% endhighlight %}

+# A bit about application
+What if we insist on changing the value of an immutable object passed to a function?
+Surely this could be useful in some circumstances, right?
+Well, there are two ways to work around that in Python.
+The first one is to simply ```return``` a value from within the function and rebind it outside.
+To illustrate:

+{% highlight python %}
+def change(immutable):
+    immutable = 'abc'
+    return immutable

+str = 'a'
+str = change(str)
+{% endhighlight %}

+This is IMO the better and more readable way.
+The other method is to transform an immutable object to a mutable one before we make changes to it.
+{% highlight python %}
+def change(something):
+    something[0] = 'abc'

+str = 'a'
+str_dummy = [str]
+change(str_dummy)
+do_something_with(str_dummy[0])
+{% endhighlight %}

+As you can see, this is pretty ugly.
+It's only included here for the purpose of completeness, please don't use it in your code.

 Disclaimer:
 > This post is migrated from my github account, where I used to keep study notes.
 The content is taken from various online resources, mostly stackoverflow.
-I don't claim to have thought of them myself.
+I don't claim to have come up with it myself.